-Digital Workplace Trainings Anti-Money Laundering ("AML")/Countering the Financing of Terrorism ("CFT") Trainings Compliance Trainings Professional Certification Provide trainings in relation to digital topics such as Cashless and digital communications E-transactions Use of applications for communication Cybersecurity and data analytics Provide new joiners with AML/CFT training in the first 6 months to equip them with necessary knowledge and skillsets Engage an external consultant to train existing employees about new and recent development in Provide trainings in relation to compliance such asSecurity awareness for customer privacyOperational risk • Sponsor staff to participate in training courses relating to professional certification for career advancement
+Compliance, AML/CFT Trainings Technology Security and Risk Management Professional Certification Provide new joiners with AML/ CFT training in the first 6 months to equip them with necessary knowledge and skillsets Provide trainings in relation to compliance such as • Security awareness for customer privacy • Operational risk Sponsorship programmes are in place.
+Sponsor staff to participate in training courses relating to professional certification or academic qualifications for career advancement.

-Due to COVID-19 restrictions, employees attend these training sessions online.
-In November 2020, all our employees attended the AML refresher training course via Zoom.
+Due to COVID-19 restrictions, employees attended these training sessions online in 2021.

-Moving forward, we will continue to identify and offer relevant trainings to employees to enhance their career and professional development and ensure they continue to meet 100% attendance for all mandatory training requirements for their roles.
-Furthermore, we aim to continue to develop more online trainings to ease employees' access to trainings.
+Moving forward, we will continue to identify and offer relevant trainings to employees to enhance their career and professional development and ensure they continue to meet 100% attendance and all mandatory training requirements for their roles.
+Furthermore, we aim to develop more online trainings to ease employees' access to trainings.
+For FY2022, our Digital Banking team will provide trainings to all staff from the Customer Centres to enhance their knowledge for better customer service.
+There will also be a sharing session on the ongoing digitalisation project to prepare them for implementation during the year.
+We also aim to increase the average training hours per employee in FY2022.
+The total and average training hours received per employee by gender are demonstrated in the below table: